Pricing for Large Positions in Contingent Claims: Pricing for Stochastic Volatility Models

+Let $S^n$ and $Y$ be as in \eqref{E:basis_risk_model}.
+Assume that $S^n_0 = 1$ and $h^n = h(Y_T)$ where $h$ is a function on the state space of $Y$.
 The probability space $\probtriple$ is two-dimensional Wiener space and the filtration is the augmented version of the right-continuous enlargement of the natural filtration $\F^{W,B}$.
-The following assumptions are made regarding the coefficients in \eqref{E:basis_risk_model_setup}.
-It is evident that under these assumptions, Assumptions \ref{A:claim},\ref{A:no_arb} and \ref{A:val_funct_limit} hold for any $q_n\rightarrow \infty$.
+Regarding $h$ and the coefficients $\mu,\sigma,b$ and $a$ in \eqref{E:basis_risk_model}: